dipesh227/dreampixeltechnology/README.md

 3.  **Configure Site URLs in Supabase (CRITICAL):**
     -   For Google login to redirect back to your app correctly, you must tell Supabase where your app is hosted.
     -   Go to **Authentication > URL Configuration** in your Supabase dashboard.
-    -   Set the **Site URL** to the main URL of your application (e.g., `http://localhost:3000` for local development, or your production URL `https://ai.dreampixeltechnology.in`).
+    -   Set the **Site URL** to the main URL of your application (e.g., `http://localhost:5173` for local Vite development, or your production URL `https://ai.dreampixeltechnology.in`).
     -   In the **Redirect URLs** section below, add any other URLs you might use.
 It's good practice to add your Site URL here as well.
 Wildcards are supported (e.g., `http://localhost:*`, `https://*.vercel.app`).
     -   Click **Save**.